carbon-language/carbon-lang/llvm/docs/TransformMetadata.rst

 It is recommended to add ``llvm.loop.disable_nonforced`` to ``llvm.loop.distribute.followup_fallback``.
-This avoids that the fallback version (which is likely never executed) is further optimzed which would increase the code size.
+This avoids that the fallback version (which is likely never executed) is further optimized which would increase the code size.

 Versioning LICM